xlxwalex/FCGEC/README_EN.md

 [**中文**](https://github.com/xlxwalex/FCGEC) | [**English**](https://github.com/xlxwalex/FCGEC/blob/main/README_EN.md)

 ## Introduction
-Chinese Grammatical Detection & Correction (CGED & CGEC) is a natural language processing field.
-Given a sentence, the error checking and correction system can determine whether there are grammatical errors in the sentence.
+Chinese Grammatical Detection & Correction (CGED & CGEC) is a natural language processing sub-field.
+Given a sentence, the error detection and correction system can determine whether there are grammatical errors in the sentence.
 If there are grammatical errors in the sentence, the system needs to automatically correct the erroneous text and output the correct sentence.
 This technology has been used in various fields such as education and retrieval, .etc.

-There has a lot of valuable work on datasets and models recently, but previous work on datasets has three main problems:
+There has a lot of valuable work on datasets and models recently, but previous works on datasets have three main obstacles:

 (1) The major obstacle in CGEC is that the high-quality manually annotated data is limited compared to other languages.